Leo-Yu-Wu/ML_practicing_projects/Classify Points/README.md

 # Project Title

-Practicing Project: Classify Points as "Class A" or "Class B"
+Practicing Project: Classify Points as "Class A" or "Class B" based on PyTorch

 ## Description